benpollarduk/ktvn/docs/mkdocs/docs/getting-started.md

 ```

 ### Adding some steps
 Each scene can contain one or more steps.
-Let's add s simple step to introduce the story.
+Let's add a simple step to introduce the story.

 ```kotlin
 val story = story {